qzan9/jni-ubmk/README.md

-32-bit binary is expected to have (up to) two compilers, while the 64-bit binary will have only a single compiler. in fact, the 64-bit binary will have two compilers, since the client compiler is needed to support tiered compilation. but a 64-bit JVM cannot be run with only the client compiler.
+32-bit binary is expected to have (up to) two compilers, while the 64-bit binary will have only a single compiler. in fact, the 64-bit binary will have two compilers, since the client compiler is needed to support *tiered* *compilation*. but a 64-bit JVM cannot be run with only the client compiler.

 if the size of your heap will be less than about 3GB, the 32-bit version of Java will be faster and have a smaller footprint. programs that make extensive